 - Used the drug for a reason other than it was prescribed?

-- For example, if you have ever taken hydrocodone because you were feeling stressed or pressured about work, school, etc. instead of for your pain, this is a form of drug abuse.
+- For example, if you have ever taken hydrocodone because you were feeling stressed or pressured about work, school, etc., instead of for your pain, this is a form of drug abuse.

-These questions were all possible scenarios of abuse.
-If you answered yes to any of them, you have likely abused the drug at some point in the past.
-However, a person does not become addicted to a drug simply by abusing it once.
 Chronic abuse over time is what causes addiction, which is why you should consider your habits and whether or not you might have been abusing the drug for an extended amount of time (two months or more).
-If you cannot stop using hydrocodone on your own we can help you find the treatment you need.
-Call 800-934-1582(Who Answers?) today.
+If you cannot stop using hydrocodone on your own, we can help you find the treatment you need.

 Symptoms of Hydrocodone Addiction

 When someone becomes addicted to hydrocodone, they exhibit certain symptoms that can be difficult to hide or control.
-While you may be convinced that you are in control of your drug abuse, it could be the case that you have not yet realized how dangerous or problematic your drug use has become.
+While you may be convinced that you are in control of your drug abuse, it could be that you have not yet realized how dangerous or problematic your drug use has become.

 - Do you take hydrocodone every day, sometimes even when you do not feel you need to?